How to Master the Inbox Zero Method

 In Missive you can seamlessly pass the baton to a colleague or assistant with the click of a button.
 You can even chat inside emails to let others know how a message should be dealt with.
-If you want an in-depth article about delegating to an executive assistant, click the link!
+If you want we have an in-depth article about delegating to an executive assistant.

 You can also easily delegate your calendar for someone else to manage!

 Take back control of your inbox and try unsubscribing from most newsletters.